snivydvb/zapytajonet-grab/README.md

 ## TODO
 * test more and test with an actual tracker
-* look into clubs more
 * verify if r.adres.pl urls exist for blocked users and if it should be fetched
 * what should be done on a 429 [rate-limited] error? some previous tests have shown that waiting for a few minutes gets rid of it, should the script just sleep for x minutes or should the task get dropped and passed over?
 * should jobs for user pages that are heavily paginated [over 100 pages] be split and assigned different ids?
 * question listings
+*  test more with clubs

 # zapytajonet-grab